RMITLibrary/easy_cite/markdown/rmitharvard.md

 In your reference list:

-- If the newspaper article does not have a person identified as the author, use the name of the newspaper instead (do no italicise) followed by the day, month and year of the article in parentheses, e.g. Financial Review (7 August 2021).
+- If the newspaper or magazine article does not have a person identified as the author, put the name of the newspaper or magazine instead (do no italicise) followed by the day, month and year of the article in parentheses, e.g. Financial Review (7 August 2021).

 - Put the title of the article in single inverted commas (quotation marks).

-- Italicise only the second instance of the newspaper name after the article title.
+- Italicise only the second instance of the newspaper or magazine name after the article title.

 ##### Rule

-> Name of Newspaper (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper*.
+> Name of Newspaper or Magazine (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper or Magazine*.

 ##### Example